 Now, gaze at the logos above.
 They represent just three of many severely short-staffed federal agencies that are losing veteran staff members.
 If they do not get more full-time federal bureaucrats before too long, they are likely to implode administratively—and they have arguably already begun to do so:

-- The short-staffed IRS fails to collect $400 million in taxes per-year.
+- The short-staffed IRS fails to collect $400 billion in taxes per-year.

 - The skeleton-staffed EPA has thousands of toxic waste sites that have been on the clean-up list forever, gives provisional approval to scores of pesticides that it has not the staff capacity to fully examine before allowing to go to market, and even at one point had to contract out a congressionally mandated report on what it should not contract out.